-Recently, Sartorius, in Göttingen, unveiled two new products to enhance microbiological hygienic quality in laboratories and significantly increase the shelf life of membrane filter technology, both of which play an important role in the quality control of wine and other beverages.
+Recently, Sartorius, in Göttingen, unveiled new products to enhance microbiological hygiene in laboratories and significantly increase the shelf life of membrane filter technology, both of which play an important role in the quality control of wine and other beverages.

 The Microsart® Manifold is a robust laboratory equipment used for the microbiological control of liquids by membrane filtration to detect beverage contaminants along any part of the production process chain.

-The Microsart® Manifold promotes efficient microbial enumeration, colony counting and growth based methodologies, with a groundbreaking design that allows for ease of use and the convenience of simultaneous sample filtration.
+The Microsart® Manifold promotes efficient microbial enumeration, colony counting and growth based methodologies, with new design features that enhance ease of use and the convenience of simultaneous sample filtration.

 The multiple advantages of the Microsart® Manifold include: